 Supporting the rural economy

 The Neighbourhood Plan has been in ‘hibernation’ for a couple of years because of uncertainty surrounding Newcastle and Stoke’s Joint Local Plan.
 The Neighbourhood Plan needs to be passed by the local authority and without some idea of their direction of travel with regard to housing, it was impossible for us to proceed with our own housing policy.
-The JLP is now moving again and a public consultation regarding the draft has allowed us to move forward.
-We secured funding from Locality and employed Urban Vision as our consultants.
+The JLP has now been abandoned and replaced with a Borough Plan,; an ‘Options’ consultation for this is expected in the Autumn.
+Meanwhile, we have secured funding from Locality and employed Urban Vision as our consultants.
 They recommended a simplification and restructuring of our draft plan and a reduction in the number of policies.
-We have made good progress and are now finalising the policies.
-We have also received funding for help from AECOM in developing design codes for housing.
+We have made good progress and are now finalising the policies, including Local Green Space Designations and Special Policy Areas.
+We have also received funding for help from AECOM in developing design codes for housing which are now complete.

 As part of the restart of the Neighbourhood Plan we have redrafted our policy areas which are now: